Edward Sapir: College

 Sapir emphasized language study in his college years at Columbia, studying Latin, Greek, and French for eight semesters.
 From his sophomore year he additionally began to focus on Germanic languages, completing coursework in Gothic, Old High German, Old Saxon, Icelandic, Dutch, Swedish, and Danish.
 Through Germanics professor William Carpenter, Sapir was exposed to methods of comparative linguistics that were being developed into a more scientific framework than the traditional philological approach.
 He also took courses in Sanskrit, and complemented his language studies by studying music in the department of the famous composer Edward MacDowell (though it is uncertain whether Sapir ever studied with MacDowell himself).
 In his last year in college Sapir enrolled in the course "Introduction to Anthropology", with Professor Livingston Farrand, who taught the Boas "four field" approach to anthropology.
-He also enrolled in an advanced anthropology seminar taught by Franz Boas, a course that would completely change the direction of his career.
+He also enrolled in an advanced anthropology seminar taught by Boas himself, a course that would completely change the direction of his career.